Hedwig8/FSX_Imitation_Learning/README.md

 ## Variables collected

-The following presents an exhaustive list of all the variables that *FSXDataRequest* collects:
+The following presents an exhaustive list of all the variables that *AircraftDataCollector* collects:

 * Altitude above ground
 * Altitude